TzachyM/Classisc_ML/README.md

 TzachyHousePrediction.py

 Housing Prices Prediction Competition.
-Prediction problem which I approached by preproccesing by visual the data, outliers and NaN's work and feature engineering.
+Regression problem which I approached by preproccesing by visual the data, outliers and NaN's work and feature engineering.
 The data was analyzed by averaging ensemble of random forest, Adaboost and Gradient boosting to achieve the highest accuarcy score.

 Tzachy-CancerCostUS.py